unxmaal/aux_sdcard/README.md

 * Functional old SCSI HDD with Mac OS 7.5.3+
 * Lido
 * LaCie Silverlining
-* You *might* be more comfortable working with a GUI to write the microSD image; you can grab ApplePi-Baker from https://www.tweaking4all.com/software/macosx-software/macosx-apple-pi-baker/ if you prefer.
-* If you do, skip down to the bottom section called "Using ApplePi-Baker" instead of the commandline (```dd```) to write the disk image

 # SD Card image layout
 The image has two "LUNs":